rrohm/fx-actions/README.md

 Project History
 ===============

+2018-02-18   Project cleanup, is now a plan Java library Project for NetBeans IDE,
+             but can be build also with Ant from the command line.
+             Added unit tests using Mockito 2.15.4 and aeFXUnit.

 2016-03-06   Added multi-behaviour handler and docs.

 2016-03-03   Default Image of FXActions is now overridable per annotation attribute.